 CITY ARTS & CULTURAL FUNDING AVAILABLE

-How-to-apply workshop to be held December 6
+How-to-apply workshop was held December 6

 The City of Roanoke provides programmatic funding to nonprofit arts and cultural organizations to help provide robust cultural offerings to residents and visitors of the region.
 To be eligible, organizations must be in good standing and have operated under their 501(c)3 status for three years.
 RSVP for the workshop here.
 Attendance at the December 6 workshop is required in order to receive funding.
-The workshop will take place at 9 a.m. in the E.O.C.
+The workshop took place at 9 a.m. in the E.O.C.
 Conference Room (Room 159) on the first floor of the Noel C. Taylor Municipal Building at 215 Church Avenue, SW.
 Contact Arts & Cultural Coordinator Douglas Jackson for more information.

 Click the image for more information on the ARCHES project.